-Clashes along the “line of contact” in Eastern Ukraine have had far-reaching humanitarian consequences to residents, including loss of life, livelihoods, displacement, and disrupted access to basic needs.
-Residents in conflict-affected areas have experienced electricity and water cuts as well as and central heating outages.
-Insecurity, cold winters and a difficult economic situation further compound people’s suffering.
-In May 2017, OHCHR recorded 76 civilian casualties including eight deaths and 68 injuries in the conflict affected areas.
+Clashes along the LoC in eastern Ukraine have had other far-reaching humanitarian consequences for residents, including lost livelihoods and reduced access to basic needs.
+Residents in conflict-affected areas have experienced outages of electricity, water and heating, as well as restricted access to agricultural land—and the loss of potential income those restrictions bring.
+Insecurity, cold winters and deteriorating economic condition have further compounded people’s suffering.

-2.9 million people in need of protection support
+3.5 million people are in need of humanitarian assistance

 Challenges for Internally Displaced

-70% of IDPs represent the elderly, women and children; 45% of IDPs are able to buy only food with their incomes
+70% of IDPs are elderly, women and children; 45% of IDPs are able to buy only food with their incomes

 Strengthening Family Resilience Among Young Mothers Trapped By War

-As the conflict in Eastern Ukraine continues, many have fled the buffer zone to face an uncertain future, while others have stayed behind and struggle with every day needs.
-Limited access to basic life-saving services, depleted livelihoods, and exhausted coping strategies due to protracted nature of the conflict continue destroying social and family fabrics of the local communities.READ MORE
+As the conflict in Eastern Ukraine continues, many have fled the buffer zone to face an uncertain future, while others have stayed behind and struggle with everyday needs.
+Limited access to basic lifesaving services, depleted livelihoods and exhausted coping strategies due to the protracted nature of the conflict continue to destroy the social fabric of local communities.READ MORE